Our research is editorially independent but we may earn a commission for purchases made through our links.

+The entire state of North Carolina is peppered with alluring natural wonders, including a collection of beautiful, two-tiered cascading waterfalls and raging torrents of varying sizes.
 The mass concentration of waterfalls in the Pisgah National Forest alone is more than enough to satiate any type of tourist’s sightseeing desires, whether drive-by attraction seeker or high elevation hiker.
 The popular, well-known falls are easy to find and overrun with crowds on bluebird days, but there are so many equally appealing rapids to be explored if you know where to look.

 French Broad Falls is a 3-for-1 package deal located just outside of Brevard off NC 215.
 No signs or directions point to its location, making it easy to pass by unless you are seriously looking for it.
 It is located on private property so treat the area with respect.
 Enjoy the dazzling panoramic view of gushing waterfall beauty.

-A strenuous descending trail and dizzying elevation loss takes hikers to a hidden cascade buried away in the Pisgah National Forest from the prying eyes of drive-by tourists.
+A strenuous descending trail and dizzying elevation loss take hikers to a hidden cascade buried away in the Pisgah National Forest from the prying eyes of drive-by tourists.
 It is a worthwhile secret kept by the forest depths where you can enjoy a low-key waterfall down slanted, polished rock often speckled with fall leaves making for a unique, rustic setting.

-Off the beaten path, Log Hollow Falls is another overlooked prize in close proximity to Looking Glass Falls, but exceeds the more popular attraction in undeniable charm.
+Off the beaten path, Log Hollow Falls is another overlooked prize in close proximity to Looking Glass Falls but exceeds the more popular attraction in undeniable charm.
 Framed in famous Carolina rhododendron, this lesser-known allurement creates the perfect woodland waterfall portrait in an equally tranquil environment.

 These neighboring rapids are for dedicated waterfall enthusiasts only.
 Their name truly matches their description.
 The primitive trail and slippery boulder crossings required for good views make for limited public appeal.
-But the worthwhile double waterfall against a truly unde-veloped setting sets the scene for a beautiful photograph.
+But the worthwhile double waterfall against a truly undeveloped setting sets the scene for a beautiful photograph.
 Mossy rock and fallen logs only add to the agrarian presentation.

 Once stationed in Gorges State Park, this particular portion of land has been transferred to Pisgah National Forest ownership.
 Rainbow Falls is an impressive, multi-level viewing platform of the biggest swell along the Horsepasture River.
 It is named for the often seen rainbow reflecting off the falls and across the wooden hiking bridge following a good rain.

-This is perhaps one of the most unknown waterfalls in the state due to its remote location near Wilkesboro, NC.
+This is perhaps one of the most unknown waterfalls in the state due to its remote location near Wilkesboro.
 Far from waterfall central, this jewel holds its own against the rivaling Pisgah beauties.
 The nearest accommodation, Hidden Hollow Retreat Cabin, is a testament to its lack of public familiarity.
 While visitors need campground permission to enjoy the scenery, waterfall advocates will not want to pass this one up.
 An old-fashioned mill and water-wheel background set a pristine landscape.

-Just outside of Highlands, N.C., Dry Falls is a 75-foot waterfall in the Nantahala National Forest.
+Just outside of Highlands, Dry Falls is a 75-foot waterfall in the Nantahala National Forest.
 You’ll find this waterfall just off U.S. Highway 64 and there’s an observation area that’s accessible to everyone.
 Those wanting to get a closer look can follow the path that leads you behind the waterfall.
 Because the water flows over a cliff, there’s room to walk behind the falls while staying dry and getting the perfect waterfall selfie.